The Art of Skiing: Notes

 Goofy goes to Sugar Bowl Ski Resort, to learn how to ski.
 The name of the resort can be seen in the opening frames of the cartoon.
 Sugar Bowl Ski Resort was used because Walt Disney had an interest in the Sugar Bowl ski area, to the extent that one of the peaks at Sugar Bowl is named Mt.
 Disney after him.

 The narrator and the opening titles mention an alternate (and obscure) pronunciation of skiing as shee-ing, despite the narrator mostly pronouncing it vice versa throughout the short.
-Another Goofy cartoon featured Goofy himself mentioning this to an Ancient Greek.

 This was the first cartoon to use the signature Goofy holler; it is the only vocal uttered by Goofy in the short.

+The yodeling was recorded from Hannes Schroll's ski house deck.
+The house was built by Jerome Hill, another backer of Sugar Bowl Ski Resort.
+The house fell into Schroll's possession though his wife, Hill's sister.
+The house is now owned by John and Kate Anderson.